wuelnerdotexe/nvim/README.md

 ### Post installation

-After installing this setup, you will need to install [packer.nvim], the package manager for this setup, from your terminal:
+After installing this setup, you will need to install [packer.nvim](https://github.com/wbthomason/packer.nvim), the package manager for this setup, from your terminal.

-Linux/MacOS Installation:
+For example, to install on Linux/MacOS:

 ```bash
 git clone --depth 1 https://github.com/wbthomason/packer.nvim\